EdsonSMartins/DublinSurfClub/README2.md

 3. As a returning visitor, I want to  find the Social Media link so that I can join and interact with others in the community.

 ## Frequent user goals
-1. As a frequent visitor, I want to
+1. As a frequent visitor, I want to get updates on new courses
-2. As a frequent visitor, I want to get updates on new workshops
+2. As a frequent visitor, I want to
-3. As a frequent visitor, I want to check to see if there are any
+3. As a frequent visitor, I want to